Global Horizons of the Digital and Public Humanities

 Global Horizons of the Digital and Public Humanities is an international research institute developed in collaboration between Stanford University’s Center for Spatial and Textual Analysis (CESTA) and the Venice Centre for Digital and Public Humanities (VeDPH) with the support of the Stanford Humanities Center.

 The institute will convene an international cohort of faculty, graduate students, and practitioners at two convenings in 2023-24.
-The first meeting will be hosted at VeDPH in Venice between October 9-13, 2023, and the second will meet at CESTA between February 26-March 1, 2024.
+The first meeting was hosted at VeDPH in Venice between October 9-13, 2023, and the second met at CESTA between April 22-April 26, 2024.

 The goals for the inaugural year are to promote intellectual exchange between scholars at CESTA and VeDPH and to produce a collaborative white paper on the digital public humanities.
 As both Stanford and Venice confront existential challenges related to water, the theme for the inaugural year is Cities and Water.